Laid Off? Strategies to Help You Locate a New Job

 Create a Routine Task List

-Next, create a daily or weekly task list to organize your actions.
+Next, create a daily or weekly task list to organize your actions and activities.
 Allocate dedicated time each day to focus on your job search.
 Without a systematic approach, you might find yourself going about the above strategies in a haphazard way, causing a slowing of momentum or motivation.

 A weekly task list might include the following:

-• Conduct 30 minutes of online research each day to help build a target company list.
+• Conduct 30 minutes of research each day to help build a target company list.

 • Carefully evaluate 2 companies of interest.
 Check out websites and LinkedIn company pages to learn more.